profile

 Can you feel the shift?

-Guiding you to wholeness, alignment and vitality through the intentional embodiment practices of Yoga Therapy, Prehab & Recovery and Perinatal Rehab.
+Guiding you to wholeness, alignment and vitality through intentional embodiment practice.
 My writings and newsletters are Gifts of Self-Care as you journey towards your most authentic self.